marijnh/Eloquent-JavaScript/20_node.md

 {{index "command line", "Yuan-Ma", "Book of Programming"}}

-So far, you have learned the JavaScript language and used it within a single environment: the browser.
-This chapter and the [next one](skillsharing) will briefly introduce you to ((Node.js)), a program that allows you to apply your JavaScript skills outside of the browser.
-With it, you can build anything from small command-line tools to dynamic HTTP ((server))s.
+So far, we have used the JavaScript language in a single environment: the browser.
+This chapter and the [next one](skillsharing) will briefly introduce ((Node.js)), a program that allows you to apply your JavaScript skills outside of the browser.
+With it, you can build anything from small command-line tools to HTTP ((server))s that power dynamic ((website))s.

-These chapters aim to teach you the important ideas that Node.js builds on and to give you enough information to write some useful programs for it.
-They do not try to be a complete, or even a thorough, treatment of Node.
+These chapters aim to teach you the main concepts that Node.js uses and to give you enough information to write useful programs for it.
+They do not try to be a complete, or even a thorough, treatment of the platform.

 {{if interactive

-Whereas you could run the code in previous chapters directly on these pages, since it was either raw JavaScript or written for the browser, the code samples in this chapter are written for Node and often won't run in the browser.
+Whereas you could run the code in previous chapters directly on these pages, because it was either raw JavaScript or written for the browser, the code samples in this chapter are written for Node and often won't run in the browser.

 if}}

-If you want to follow along and run the code in this chapter, start by going to [_nodejs.org_](http://nodejs.org) and following the installation instructions for your operating system.
+If you want to follow along and run the code in this chapter, start by going to [_nodejs.org_](https://nodejs.org) and following the installation instructions for your operating system.
 You can also find further ((documentation)) for Node.js there.